Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Non-construction of Gibbs measures in the strong coupling regime

 \noi where $\ZZ_{S,N} = \pi_N\ZZ_S^N$ and $\ZZ_{W,N} = \pi_N\ZZ_W^N$ are as in \eqref{Divv2} and \eqref{Divv3}.

 To obtain the uniform boundedness of $\wt Z_{N,\dl}$ in $N\in \N$, we establish a uniform lower bound on the right-hand side of~\eqref{PARIS001}.
 We point out that unlike Subsection \ref{SUBSEC:uniform}, the smallness of the coupling constant $|\ld|$ is not exploited here.
 Instead, the extra positive term $\delta \| \vec {\<1>}_N+\vec \Dr_N \|_{\vec \A}^{20}$ in \eqref{PARIS001} plays a key role as a coercive term.
+By taking an expectation, choosing $A> 0$ sufficiently small, and using Lemmas \ref{LEM:Cor0} and \eqref{LEM:Cor1} with Lemma \ref{LEM:Cor00} and \eqref{estiZZ}, we have